johngoddard/Speechify/README.md

 Users can Continuously stream audio as the navigate around the site.
 This is largely due to Speechify's frontend architecture; it is a single-page web app that dynamically renders React components.
 The audio player, as well as the sound itself, are simply React components that persist as users navigate throughout the site.

+Audio playback is controlled on the frontend via an `AudioPlayer` React component, which allows for standard audio control options, like playing and pausing, going back and forward, changing track position via a progress bar.
+Users can also play or pause a track by clicking a play button in the `TrackIndexItem`.

+The currently playing track, the play status (playing, paused, etc), and upcoming / recently played tracks are stored in the Redux store.

 ![Speechify tracks page: http://www.speechify.stream/#/app/][tracks audio]

 ###Track uploading and editing